luismidv/PlainConceptsChallenge/README.md

 The algorithm was trained in Google Colab since HuggingFace free plan doesn't, stops the service because of too high-load for that plan.<br/>

 <h3> About each .py file structure</h3>
-data_analysis:  where the main data analysis and data preparation work is done.
+data_analysis:  where the main data analysis and data preparation work is done. <br/>
-dataprepare: dataset preparation for the first aproximation, not used in the final project.
+dataprepare: dataset preparation for the first aproximation, not used in the final project.<br/>
-train: where the training, testing steps are done. app.py: file created to implement API part, not finished.
+train: where the training, testing steps are done.<br/>
+app.py: file created to implement API part, not finished.<br/>